 where $s=(4[w]_{A_\infty})^{-\frac{1}{\theta}} \in (0,\frac{1}{4}]$, we can use the elementary inequality

 which gives $\log \lambda_0 \simeq \frac{s}{n}$.
 Therefore,

 \end{proof}

 \begin{remark} In the case of constant weights ($[w]_{A_\infty} = 1$), the doubling constant obtained above depends exponentially on the dimension, which is expected.
-Moreover, we observe that not only for constant weights, but also for flat weights of the form $[w]_{A_\infty} = 1+\delta$ with $\delta\to 0$, we observe the correct asymptotic behavior $D_w\sim e^{4\kappa n}$. \end{remark}
+Moreover, for flat weights of the form $[w]_{A_\infty}=1+\delta$ with $\delta\to 0$, the upper bound for $D_w$ obtained above converges to $e^{4\kappa n}$. \end{remark}